xebialabs-community/xlr-variable-persistence-plugin/README.md

 This document descripts the functionality provide by the `xlr-variable-persistence-plugin`, as well as potential future functionality.

 ## Overview
-This plugin enables users to export the all the variables from one template to a json formatted file somewhere on the system xlr is running on and importing it into another template.
+This plugin enables users to export the all the variables from one template and importing them into another template.
-The import can either be done in one go or more selectively by importing one variable at a time.

 ## Installation

-Copy the plugins jar file into the plugin directory of XL Release.
+Copy the plugin JAR file into the `SERVER_HOME/plugins` directory of XL Release.

+### Limitations

-!! this plugin uses the XL Release jython api to modify releases from a scripted tast.
-This means that the run as user for the template has to set to the admin user.
+* This plugin uses the XL Release API to modify releases from a scripted tast.
+This means that the 'run as user' for the template has to set to the admin user.
-!! in order fo the second template to start mandatory variables should be given a dummy value at template creation. these values will get overwritten by the load variables task.
+* In order for the 'downstream' template that is trying to load the variables to start, mandatory variables should be given a dummy value at template creation.
+These values will be overwritten by the `load variables` task.
+Alternatively, you can make the variables optional by including `mock variable` tasks in your template.
-!! for now this plugin only works when xl-release listens on port 5516
+* For now, this plugin only works when XL Release listens on port 5516.

 ## Supported Tasks

-* [store variables]
-* [load variables]
+* Store Variables
-* [mock variable]
+* Load Variables
-* [variable store]
+* Mock Variable

-#### store variables
+#### Store Variables

-Writes the current names and values of all variables in the release to a ci to be persisted in the database
+Writes the names and values of all variables in the release to a global variable store.
+The current contents of the variable store will be overridden.

-**input properties**
+**Input properties**

-* `variable_store`: predefined variable store
+* `variableStore`: the variable store to which variables should be written.
+You can create one or more variable stores via the [Configuration menu](https://docs.xebialabs.com/xl-release/how-to/create-custom-configuration-types-in-xl-release.html#configuration-page) in XL Release _required_

-#### load variables
+#### Load Variables

-imports names and values of variables in a certain variable store ci into the current release
+Imports the names and values of variables from a variable store into the current release and sets the values of all variables with matching names.

-**input properties**
+**Input properties**

-* `variable_store`: predifined variable store
+* `variableStore`: the variable store from which variables are to be loaded _required_

-#### mock variable
+#### Mock Variable

-mocks a variable so that the release will start although all of the required variables have not been set
+Makes a variable optional so that the release can start without a value having to be specified for it.

-**output properties**
+**Output properties**

-* `variable_name`: name of the variable to be mocked (requires ${notation})
+* `variableName`: name of the variable to be made optional _required_

-#### variable store

-Config ci that will hold the persisted variables in a string field

-**properties**

-* `variable_json`: !! do not edit by hand !! (and if u did and stuff goes horrible wrong , don't call me)

-## Usage
+## Example Use Case

-The typical use-case for this plugin is an environment which is seperated into two seperate "compartments".
-On compartment (the Continuous build/integration) cranks out a build as soon as new code becomes available and runs on a git/svn/artifactory trigger.
+An example use-case for this plugin is a delivery process which is seperated into two separate "phases".
+The first phase, (the "Continuous Build/Integration phase") is triggered by code checkins and cranks out a build as soon as new code becomes available.
+The second phase (the "testing phase") is executed at regular intervals, using the latest "known good" release candidate.
-The other compartment (the testing compartment) needs to be deployed at certain time intervals but prefereble with the latest know good release.
-This plugin enables xlr to solve this problem with two seperate templates that are connected by the export of variables from the build/ci compartment template which will ten get picked up by the time triggerd compartment when it is time to run the template.

-## Examples
+This plugin allows users to "connect" the two seperate templates that represent the first and second phases of this process, by exporting variables from the Continuous Build/Integration release and then importing them in the testing release.
+The variables from the Continuous Build/Integration release will include, amongst others, information about the latest 'known good' release candidate version, which allows the testing release to deploy the correct version.